200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-CloakandDagger.md

 By Crook: 1 player is thrown into the manor for 2 turns.

 By Hook: A Trap activates, target rolls d10 under lowest stat or die.
 Game ends when door opens, either by player at 0 San (opener loses 3 Inn.), or by choice (must be announced previous turn).
-Player with lowest Inn. has their secret revealed--that player’s Enemy (if alive) wins!
+Player with lowest Inn. has their secret revealed--that playerâ€™s Enemy (if alive) wins!

 Name